Times are approximate and vary according to individual and group needs

 art/science (we tend to do messier, broader encompassing art and science activities outside)

 Lunch!
 This has been a great social hour for the children and a time when they all come together and engage in planning, sharing what's going on for them, or just being silly.
-If you ever have some time to come in and eat lunch with the kids, you're more than welcome.
-You might enjoy hearing the complex dialogue that happens there.

 Story time often relates to the curriculum topic and will lead us into the afternoon activities as well as reinforce what all of the children are exploring in the current curricular theme.